pjgoodall/ansible-pull-fastbook/README.md

 # ansible-pull-fastbook

 This is a work-in-progress.
 Comments are welcome, but it is now **very pre-alpha**.
+Many of the references aren't primary, but some  of these are neater than the official methods.
+Will improve reverences as I go.

 The artifacts here will install a fastbook learning environment into an Ubuntu lxc container or workstation/server.

 You can either use ansible pull to install from this repository, or use provided files and install as you prefer.